Free school meals

 Huggg food vouchers for school holidays

-Who is eligible for Huggg voucher?
+Who is eligible for Huggg vouchers?

 How to get a Huggg voucher